Pattern Hair Loss: Causes, Treatments, and Solutions for Androgenetic Alopecia in NYC

 What Causes Androgenetic Alopecia?

-People with androgenetic alopecia have higher levels of Dihydrotestosterone (DHT), an active male sex hormone (androgen) formed from testosterone.
-DHT shrinks hair follicles, limiting the ability to grow new hairs.
-Eventually, this prevents the body from being able to replace lost hair.
+People with androgenetic alopecia produce higher levels of Dihydrotestosterone (DHT), an active male sex hormone (androgen) formed from testosterone.
+DHT shrinks hair follicles, limiting the ability to grow new hair.
+Eventually, this prevents the body from replacing lost hair.

 Androgenetic Alopecia is not a male-specific diagnosis as both men and women have testosterone, just at different levels.
 Therefore, an excess response to higher levels of DHT can lead to this hair loss disorder in men and women.